 Regina, SK S4S 0A2

-The University of Regina awards a Bachelor of Education for the successful completion of 60 credits in YNTEP.
+The University of Regina awards a Bachelor of Education for the successful completion of all required courses, with a program grade point average of minimum 65%.

 Yukon University recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.